Standard elements of the lattice of monoid varieties

-It is proved in~\cite[Theorem~1.1]{Gusev-18-AU} that an element is neutral in $\mathbb{MON}$ if and only if this element is both modular, lower-modular and upper-modular in $\mathbb{MON}$.
+In view of Proposition~\ref{neutral theorem}, an element is neutral in $\mathbb{MON}$ if and only if this element is both modular, lower-modular and upper-modular in $\mathbb{MON}$.
 Theorem~\ref{main result} establishes more stronger result.
 Namely, the property of being upper-modular element can be omitted.
-In view of Theorems~1.1 and~1.2 of~\cite{Gusev-18-AU}, the variety $\mathbf C_2$ is a costandard (and, therefore, modular) element but is not a neutral one in $\mathbb{MON}$.
+In view of Propositions~\ref{neutral theorem} and~\ref{costandard theorem}, the variety $\mathbf C_2$ is a costandard (and, therefore, a modular) element but is not a neutral one in $\mathbb{MON}$.
 Thus, the property of being lower-modular element cannot be omitted.
 The following question is still open

 \begin{question} Is it true that an arbitrary lower-modular element of the lattice $\mathbb{MON}$ is a neutral element of this lattice? \end{question}